StevanFreeborn/OnspringAzureADSyncer/README.md

 _**Note:**_ The `memberOf` property to `Groups` field mapping cannot be changed or overwritten.

 _**Note:**_ The Onspring Users `Status` field is not mapped and cannot be mapped to an Azure property.
-However it will be set for each user.
-The app uses logic to determine what value this field is set to based upon whether the user is a member of a specified [OnspringActiveGroup](#activating-and-deactivating-users) and is Enabled in Azure Active Directory.
+However it will be set by the app for each user.
+The app determines what value (Active or Inactive) this field is set to based upon whether the user is a member of a specified [OnspringActiveGroup](#activating-and-deactivating-users) and is `Enabled` in Azure Active Directory.

 ### Activating and Deactivating Users